 The fix-and-flip and fix-and-hold markets are still going strong, but remain competitive to get properties with the right profit margins.
-So, to get into a less competitive space and have the potential for higher profits, many real estate investors who have already gained experience in fix and flips are opting to construct new houses that could be sold for profit or rented out.
+So, to get into a less competitive space and have the potential for higher profits, many real estate investors who have already gained experience in fix and flips are opting to construct new houses that can be sold for profit or rented out.

 Typical neighborhoods for investors to do “spec” construction (meaning there is no buyer yet, the investor is building and speculating that they will get a buyer at or prior to construction completion) are “infill” areas in already developed areas where land is sparse.
 So, the investor looks for old homes on good sized lots in “hot” neighborhoods that can be “scraped”.
 Meaning, the old house will be torn down and rebuilt.